 Lando clapped politely, but his applause soon be-came genuine when he realized that the bandmaster was referring to his attractive stranger.
-Blushing, smil-ing, she half-rose from her seat to take a bow, but then, urged on by the applause, she picked up the skirts of her long, electric-blue sheath (a c~lor that set off her hair) and walked up the steps to the bandstand.
+Blushing, smil-ing, she half-rose from her seat to take a bow, but then, urged on by the applause, she picked up the skirts of her long, electric-blue sheath (a c~1or that set off her hair) and walked up the steps to the bandstand.
 After conferring briefly with Umjing Bwah, she stepped up to the microphone, tapped her jeweled, slippered toe as the percussion started up, and then the band broke into a slowed down version of last year's hit, "Smoky Dreams."

 Bria Lawal began to sing.
 Lando had heard a lot of singers in his time, and she was far from being the best.
 Her breath control was uneven, and she cut short some of the high notes because of it.
 But her voice was strong and in key, and her contralto was pleasantly husky.
 With her figure, face and smile, Lando was willing to forgive her lack of professional technique.
 Within moments of starting her song, she had 'all the humanoid males in the palm of her hand.

-She sang with passion of lost love, of tender sadness, of misty memories fading with time most charming smile.
-"May I?" he asked, holding out his arm.
-She hesitated for a long second, glanced at each of the men sitting with her, then shrugged fractionally.
-"Thank you," she said, and stood up.
-Lando escorted her out to the dance floor.
-She looked around her and frowned slightly in consternation.
-"Oh, dear.
-I'm afraid I don't know how to do this one."
+She sang with passion of lost love, of tender sadness, of misty memories fading with time

 Lando was totally captivated.
-When she fnished the number, he clapped as loudly as the rest of the audi-ence.
+When she fnished the number, he clapped as loudly as the rest of the audience.
 Smiling and blushing becomingly, she allowed herself to be escorted back to her table by Umjing Baab, who genufiected deeply to her, and then returned to his fellow Rughja band members.

-As the Swinging Trio struck up a catchy tune, Lando got unhesitatingly to his feet and walked over to the chanteuse, narrowly beating out a wealthy Alderaani-an banker whom Lando had relieved of many of his ex-cess credits earlier that evening.
-Reaching Lady Lawal's table, Lando bowed to her, flashing his best,
+As the Swinging Trio struck up a catchy tune, Lando got unhesitatingly to his feet and walked over to the chanteuse, narrowly beating out a wealthy Alderaanian banker whom Lando had relieved of many of his excess credits earlier that evening.

+Reaching Lady Lawal's table, Lando bowed to her, flashing his best, most charming smile.
+"May I?" he asked, holding out his arm.